Dewieinns/Well_Depth/V2.0/README.md

 - ~~Find an integrated powersupply option to replace cell phone charger~~
 - ~~Voltage divider/voltage monitoring of the battery which runs the electronics at the Well Head~~
 - ~~Provisions for a second well depth monitor (Deep well)~~ ADS1115
+- Add buffer to logic which clears the alarm to prevent fluxuations from causing a hundred email messages
+- Get emails being sent out for low level warnings
 #### Future Planning
 - ~~Make additional Analog IOs accessible~~
 - ~~Make an expansion header to make additional ESP8266 Digital IOs accessible~~